www.cpcalive.com

 These commands load the text named "exemple.bas" through the Cpc keyboard manager.
 This file must be in text format.
 In this example it must be in the CpcAlive directory

 .
-If the file does not exist, the chain "exemple.bas" will be transmitted to the Cpc keyboard manager and will probably cause a "Syntax error" message.
+If the file does not exist, the string "exemple.bas" will be transmitted to the Cpc keyboard manager and will probably cause a "Syntax error" message.

 example from the Cpc BASIC interpreter: